-G. Method of Payment
+E. Method of Payment

-Letters of Credit (LC) are generally accepted as the method used in the payment of imported goods.
+Letters of Credit (LC) are generally accepted as the method of payment for imported goods.
 The LC can be irrevocable or confirmed.
 Due to delays, most importers utilize inter-bank wire transfers for the payment of their imported goods.
 The exporter simply ships the items to the importer upon receipt of his bank transfer payments.
 This method has been helpful in speeding up the process.

-To establish an LC a Bank may require a signed proforma invoice (attested), Import Declaration Form (IDF), pre-shipment notification from the Ghana Shippers Council, and Marine insurance (normally covered in Ghana but not a precondition).
-This is a tedious and long process and could take more than two weeks.
-Upon receipt of the bank transfer the cargo is then shipped to Ghana.
-The shipment time by sea from the United States to Ghana on the average takes three weeks.
-Air transport is about a day.
-It is advised that confirmed, irrevocable letters of credit opened by Ghanaian banks with correspondent banks in the United States be used to guarantee payment.
-U.S. exporters may wish to contact the Agricultural Affairs Office of USDA in Accra for assistance in locating reputable representatives and/or importers for their products.
+To establish an LC, a bank may require a signed proforma invoice (attested), import declaration form, pre-shipment notification from the Ghana Shippers Council, and Marine insurance (normally covered in Ghana but not a precondition).
+This is a tedious and long process that could take more than two weeks to conclude.
+Upon receipt of the bank transfer by the exporter, the cargo is then shipped to Ghana.
+The shipment time by sea from the United States to Ghana on the average is three weeks.
+Air transport is considerably shorter, about a day.
+It is advisable that confirmed, irrevocable letters of credit opened by Ghanaian banks with corresponding banks in the United States be used to guarantee payment.
+U.S. exporters may wish to contact USDA's Office of Agricultural Affairs in Accra for assistance in locating reputable representatives and/or importers for their products.